DanielFDA/project-sei-4/README.md

 This hook takes care of setting to state the values being inputted by the user in the form and also the errors that may come up.

-Then if it was succesful it would use the function setToken:
+Then if it was succesful it would use the function setToken.

 ```js
 export function setToken(token) {